Hardening snowflake security: access controls explained

 Identity management integration for federation

-Snowflake enables identity management using either users defined within Snowflake, or users defined by external identity providers such as Okta and Ping Identity.
-This allows federation of user management, rather than managing them within Snowflake itself, enabling the required roles and applying RBAC over those roles.
+Snowflake enables identity management using either users defined within Snowflake, or users provisioneddefined by external identity providers such as Okta and Ping Identity, either with SCIM integration, or by SQL queries integration.
+This allows provisioning of users and rolesfederation of user management, rather than managing them within Snowflake itself, enabling the required roles and applying RBAC over those roles.

 Snowflake provides excellent tools to help users engage with it in a secure way.
 Nonetheless, there are a number of instances where it is important to use an overlay for additional access controls and security visibility, and this is one of the reasons we're building Satori: